 Biweekly Mortgage Payments: Are They A Good Choice For You?

-VICTORIA ARAJA mortgage is one of the biggest debts you’ll have in your lifetime.
-And while you may be working toward tackling credit debt, a car loan, student loans or all the above, your mortgage may be a little harder to chip away at.
+A mortgage is one of the biggest debts you’ll have in your lifetime.
+While you may be working toward tackling credit debt, a car loan, student loans or all the above, the balance of your mortgage may be a little harder to chip away at.

-But if you’re motivated, you can easily make an additional mortgage payment every year.
-One way to do this is by switching to biweekly mortgage payments.
-This means you’ll make an extra payment each year and you’ll potentially pay your mortgage off several years earlier than planned.
+If you’re motivated, you can make an additional mortgage payment yearly.
+One way to do this is by making biweekly mortgage payments.
+This means you’ll make an extra payment each year that could potentially pay your mortgage off several years earlier.

-However, before hopping on the biweekly bandwagon, take a moment to consider whether this plan is feasible for you.
+However, take a moment to consider whether this plan is feasible for you.
 Many factors go into biweekly mortgage payments, so it’s important to know what they are and how they can impact your finances before making the switch.

 What Are Biweekly Mortgage Payments?

-A biweekly mortgage payment is a mortgage option where you make half a month’s payment every 2 weeks instead of the more traditional method of making 12 monthly payments in full every year.
+A biweekly mortgage payment is a mortgage option where you make half a month’s payment every two weeks instead of the more traditional method of making 12 monthly payments in full every year.
 Each year, the biweekly method adds one extra month’s payment that’s applied to your mortgage principal, helping you shave years off your mortgage repayment.
-In fact, biweekly payments can potentially help you pay off your mortgage 6 – 8 years sooner than planned.
+In fact, biweekly payments may help you pay off your mortgage 6 – 8 years sooner than planned.

 How Do Biweekly Mortgage Payments Work?